mapbender/mapbender-documentation/en/functions/basic/layertree.rst

            Configuration of the simple Layertree in the content.

-When configuring the Layersets the function Basesource is activated as default.
+When configuring the Layersets, the function Basesource is activated as default.
 This is important for the `BaseSourceSwitcher <../basic/basesourceswitcher.html>`_, which allows you to switch between predefined themes.
-By enabling  **Show BaseSources** [1], instances that have been loaded as a base source in the application, are displayed in the Layertree.
+By enabling  **Show BaseSources** [1], instances that have been loaded as a base source in the application are displayed in the Layertree.

 The function **Show Header** [2] allows the inclusion of a headline in the Layertree.